 WhoCrashed relies on the Windows Debugging Package (WinDbg) from Microsoft.
 If this is not installed, WhoCrashed will download and extract this package automatically for you.
 Simply run the program and click on the Analyze button.

-When you have WhoCrashed installed on your system and if it unexpectedly resets or shut down, the program will let you know if crash dumps are enabled on your computer, if not it will offer you suggestions on how to enable them.
+When you have WhoCrashed installed on your system and if it unexpectedly resets or shuts down, the program will let you know if crash dumps are enabled on your computer, if not, it will offer you suggestions on how to enable them.